SAP/ui5-task-adaptation/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/ui5-task-adaptation)](https://api.reuse.software/info/github.com/SAP/ui5-task-adaptation)

 ## Description
-A custom task for [ui5-builder](https://github.com/SAP/ui5-builder) that allows building UI5 Flexibility adaptation projects for the SAP Cloud Platform Cloud Foundry Environment.
+A custom task for [ui5-builder](https://github.com/SAP/ui5-builder) that allows building UI5 Flexibility adaptation projects for the SAP BTP, Cloud Foundry environment.
 Note: This feature is still in development and not available yet.

 ## How to obtain support
 In case you need any support, please create a GitHub issue.